ff888/Ski-Jumping-Database-Project/README.md

-2. Second directory is tournament type (Grand Prix, Olympics, World Cup or World Championship) and creates dir with the same name.
+2. Second directory is tournament type (Grand Prix, Olympics, World Cup or World Championship) and creates a directory with the same name.

 3. A third dir is Individual or Team competition.

-4. Four dir is season date, season function is checking the date of file name and according to it its creates a season name, and the dir with the same name.
+4. Four directory is season date, season function is checking the date of file name and according to it its creates a season name, and the directory with the same name.

 5. Finally, it saves the file in season dir.